a0972199950/aotter-blog-ver2/README.md

-# nuxt-typescript-test
+# aotter-blog-ver2

-> My praiseworthy Nuxt.js project
+> A blog built base on nuxt-typescript-express-mongodb

 ## Build Setup